dtr-org/unit-e-project/code-guides/particl/create_tx.md

   - `AcceptToMemoryPool` - run the full transaction validation, for brevity this method is explained separately later
   - `RelayWalletTransaction` -  broadcast a `MSG_TX` to peers

-### ADD TO MEMORY POOL
+# Add to memory pool

 ```c++
 bool CWalletTx::AcceptToMemoryPool(const CAmount& nAbsurdFee, CValidationState& state)
 ```

-The above function is through some delegation calling the function below where most of the validation of a transaction happens, this is the barrier for a transaction to be included in the mempool
+The above function is through some delegation calling the function below where most of the validation of a transaction happens, this is the barrier for a transaction to be included in the mempool.

 ```c++
 static bool AcceptToMemoryPoolWorker(const CChainParams& chainparams,